1. What is concealed carry and how does it apply to UHD?

 7. How were the gun-free areas determined?

 In accordance with S.B.
 11, the UHD President appointed a Campus Carry Work Group made up of representatives from the faculty, staff and students.
 The Campus Carry Work Group developed "reasonable rules" regarding which areas can be designated gun-free.
 The Work Group received input from the UHD community through town halls and an online survey.

 8. What was the criteria for establishing gun-free areas?

 The Campus Carry Work Group consulted with students, staff, and faculty regarding the nature of the student population, as well as the specific safety considerations and uniqueness of the campus environment, including but not limited to, mental health counseling, health-related clinical facilities, grievances, and disciplinary hearings, scientific laboratory and storage spaces, sporting and interscholastic events, child watch facilities and, campus programs for minors.

-UHD's Campus Carry Policy can be found here
+UHD'S Campus Carry Policy can be found on this link

-A list of gun-free areas can be found here
+A list of gun-free areas can be viewed on this link

 9. How will I know if an area is designated as a gun-free area?